joe-jordan/complicated_build/README.md

 inspired by the problem in [this stackoverflow question](http://stackoverflow.com/questions/12696520/cython-and-fortran-how-to-compile-together-without-f2py).

 Note, this library also provides a significant improvement on the default python build system for native extensions with many source files: by default it *caches all temporary build objects*, and only recompiles the particular source files that have changed.
-When debugging extensions, e.g. making small changes to one or two source files in a long list, this can present a significant time saving in each build/run stage.
+The distutils default (designed for single file extensions, no doubt) recompiles *all* sources if *any* have changed.
+When debugging extensions, e.g. making small changes to one or two source files in a long list, this can present a significant time saving in each build/run cycle.

 example usage in a setup.py: